open-life-science/fiscally-sponsored-community-templates/.github/ISSUE_TEMPLATE/00-prereq-dispute-resolution.md

 ---
-name: "Pre-req: Dispute resolution process"
+name: 'Pre-req: Dispute resolution process'
 about: How the potential FSC will resolve internal challenges
-title: 'Dispute Resolution process'
+title: Dispute Resolution process
-labels:
+labels: ''
-  - pre-requisite
+assignees: ''

 ---

 Required doc before OLS is able to consider onboarding an FSC: **Dispute Resolution Process/policy**.

 The policy must answer, at a minimum, what happens when there is a dispute between:
-- [ ] Advisory committee members;
+- [ ] Governance committee members;
+- [ ] Governance committee and FSC leadership (if the two are different);
-- [ ] FSC leadership, e.g. co-directors/senior members of staff;
+- [ ] Between members of the FSC leadership, e.g. co-directors/senior members of staff;

-- [ ] Advisory committee and project leadership
+IMPORTANT: All roles / committees must be clearly defined.
+Who is in each committee/group, and how they get there.